Generic name: buprenorphine and naloxone (oral/sublingual) [ BUE-pre-NOR-feen-and-nal-OX-one ]

 Call your doctor at once or seek emergency medical attention if you have:

-a light-headed feeling, like you might pass out; or
+a light-headed feeling, like you might pass out;

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems - upper stomach pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 Common Suboxone side effects may include: